Refined Vertex Sparsifiers of Planar Graphs: Mimicking Networks for Planar Graphs with Bounded

 \begin{theorem} In every planar $k$-terminal network $G$ with $\gamma(G)=1$, the number of elementary cutsets is $\card{\T_e(G)} \leq \binom{k}{2}$. \end{theorem}

-The proof, appearing in Appendix~\ref{app: Elementary cuts planar graphs 1 face}, is based on two observations that view the outer-face as a cycle of vertices: (1) every elementary cutset disconnects the outer-face's cycle into two paths, which we call intervals (see Definition~\ref{Def: Interval}); and (2) every such interval can be identified by the terminals it contains.
+The proof, appearing in Section~\ref{SEC: Elementary cuts planar graphs 1 face}, is based on two observations that view the outerface as a cycle of vertices: (1) every elementary cutset disconnects the outerface's cycle into two paths, which we call intervals (see Definition~\ref{Def: Interval}); and (2) every such interval can be identified by the terminals it contains.
 It then follows that every elementary cutset $E_S$ is uniquely determined by two terminals, leading to the required bound.

+The next lemma bounds the interaction between any two elementary cutsets.
+Its proof appears at the end of Section~\ref{SEC: Elementary cuts planar graphs 1 face}.